 Cornish Rex Origins

-The Cornish Rex first appeared in Cornwall, England, back in 1950.
-It all started with Kallibunker, a curly-coated kitten born to a regular barn cat on Bodmin Moor.
+The Cornish Rex first appeared in Cornwall, England, in 1950.
+It all started with Kallibunker, a curly-coated cream male kitten born to a barn cat on Nina Ennismore's farm on Bodmin Moor.

 Development Timeline:

-• Today: They are a mainstay in cat shows and homes worldwide.
+- Today: A mainstay in cat shows and homes worldwide.

 Devon Rex Origins

-About ten years after the Cornish Rex popped up, the Devon Rex appeared just a county over in Devon, England.
+About a decade after the Cornish Rex popped up, the Devon Rex appeared just a county over in Devon, England.

 Development Timeline: